Umaru-Xi/CalculationMethodOfInverseProblem/README.md

-# CalculationMethodOfInverseProblem
+# Calculation Method of Inverse Problem Notes
-My notes about calculation method of inverse problem.
+My notes when learning Calculation Method of Inverse Problem.
+The editor is LyX with XeLatex.
+There should be noticed that it wrote with Simplified Chinese.